 Community Outreach Activities

 All are welcome to join Dr. Jeffrey Hopkins, Prof. Emeritus Univ. of Virginia, now living in Vancouver, in an exploration of Nagarjuna's Precious Garland of Advice for a King.
 Prodigious translator, editor and author of 40+ published works on both classical and modern Buddha Dharma, Dr. Hopkins received extensive teachings from H.H. the Dalai Lama on Nagarjuna in Dharamsala, India in 1972, which became the impetus for him to make a meticulous new translation in informal poetry, resulting in the publication of Nagarjuna's Precious Garland: Buddhist Advice for Living and Liberation (Snow Lion, 1998 & 2007).
 In addition to his translation, in this text, Jeffrey gives marvelous contextualization for what is an ancient, seminal Great Vehicle work studied by all schools of Buddhism, beloved by teachers and students for millennia, as a guide on the Dharma Path.
-The ongoing class will meet once a month, starting on Thursday, June 7, with the next class on July 5, both at 7:30 p.m.
+The ongoing class will meet on the first Thursday of August and September.
 Location: Pema Tamdrin Ling ("Al's Place"), 1555 Macdonald Ave., Burnaby, near E1st Ave. and Boundary Road.

 Since 2012, Jeffrey Hopkins has been giving weekly one-hour classes via Skype, on Tuesdays at 9am PST on the topic of Mi-pam-gya-tsho’s Primordial Enlightenment: The Nying-ma View of Luminosity and Emptiness, Analysis of Fundamental Mind, with Oral Commentary by Khetsun Sangpo.
 At present, attendance is restricted to monastics at Sravasti Abbey (Newport, Washington, USA).
 The talks a being offered freely in support of the monastic education program at Sravasti Abbey.